antoonaranjo/schrodinger-equation-numerical-methods/README.md

 ## Context

-This work was completed as my undergraduate thesis for the **Dual Bachelor's Degree in Physics and Mathematics** at the University of Granada.
+This work was completed as my undergraduate thesis for the **Dual Bachelor's Degree in Physics and Mathematics** at the University of Granada and received a final grade of **9.1/10**.